wp-plugins/wp-jv-custom-email-settings/Readme.txt

 * Send notifications about password protected posts as well (password will NOT be included in notification e-mail)

-* If you have [WP JV Post Reading Groups plugin] (https://wordpress.org/plugins/wp-jv-post-reading-groups/) installed then entitled users can receive notifications about new private posts as well
+* If you have [WP JV Post Reading Groups plugin]:(https://wordpress.org/plugins/wp-jv-post-reading-groups/) installed then entitled users can receive notifications about new private posts as well

 * Users can opt-out if they don't want to receive e-mails (they can choose to get all/nothing)